beingnile/alx-backend-javascript/0x00-ES6_basic/README.md

 And thus `ECMAScript` was born.
 `ECMAScript` , also popularly known as `ES`, is a standard specification of JavaScript.
 `ES6` or also known as `ECMAScript 2015` was the second major revision to JavaScript.
-In this project, I explored the basics of `ES6` and some of the important features in the revision.
+In this project, I explore the basics of `ES6` and some of the important features in the revision.